Visit

 Pathways:

-• Arts, Humanities and Education
+• Arts, Humanities, Education and Social Sciences

 • Develop fundamental skills in programming and broadcasting and get practical insights for starting a radio career.
 Learn the basics of radio programming, announcing for radio and TV, and delve into different radio formats including news and sports and learn how to find a radio job.